This article provides a list of frequently asked questions regarding Web control in Sophos Central. The following sections are covered:

 One way to exempt a website is to use tags.
-For example.
-If you wanted to allow the site: 'uk.video.search.yahoo.com', that was previously blocked you could do as follows:
+For example, if the customer wanted to allow the site: uk.video.search.yahoo.com, that was previously blocked the customer could do as follows:

-Note: it is also possible to override the category of a site in a similar way using the 'Web Control Customizations' page.
+Note: It is also possible to override the category of a site in a similar way using the Website Management page.

 There are a few reasons which may explain why a site doesn't behave as expected.